datascape/home/phases/README.md

 <a href="sketchup/721-Grant-Street.skp">Download SketchUp Model</a>

-Rough estimate of cost range for 10 construction phases, plus 1 optional phase.
+Rough estimate of cost range for 12 construction phases, plus extras.
 Projects indicated as "(small)" may be done independently by home owner.

 ## Phase 1 - Remove Rear.
 Assemble Art Shed.
 Reposition AC Units.